 Some of the terms of your tenancy agreement are created by Acts of Parliament.
-If one or more Act of Parliament changes, this may automatically change the terms of your tenancy.
+If one or more Acts of Parliament change, this may automatically change the terms of your tenancy.
 If this should happen, we will keep you informed.